Pete Astudillo: 1993–94: Separation from Selena y Los Dinos, Como Nadie, and Amor Prohibido

 Astudillo received the nomination for Single of the Year for "Un Hombre Busca Una Mujer" as well as Male Vocalist of the Year at the 1993 Tejano Music Awards.
 Astudillo and Selena were nominated for Vocal Duo of the Year for "Siempre Estoy Pensando en Ti".
-Rene Cabrera of the Corpus Christi Caller-Times, found Astudillo's rendition of "Un Hombre Busca Una Mujer" at the awards ceremony commendable, which demonstrated his readiness to embrace challenges, tackling a demanding arrangement.
+Cabrera found Astudillo's rendition of "Un Hombre Busca Una Mujer" at the awards ceremony commendable.
+He noted that Astudillo demonstrated his readiness to embrace challenges, finding the track demanding.

 Astudillo made his debut appearance on television with his band on the Johnny Canales Show on November 19, 1993.
 The following week, his single "Ganar O Perder" debuted at number nine on the indie Tejano Singles music chart in Texas.
 Music critic for the El Paso Times, Ramiro Burr named "Ganar O Perder" as one of the "hot cuts on Tejano radio".
 The single peaked at number three on the music chart on the week ending December 23, 1993.
 Astudillo began working on this third studio album in January 1994.
 He was nominated for Male Vocalist of the Year and Vocal Duo of the Year with Selena at the 1994 Tejano Music Awards.

-In February 1994, Abraham advocated for Astudillo's emancipation from Selena y Los Dinos, recognizing his potential for solo success.
-Astudillo welcomed the chance to showcase his abilities independently, eager to perform more of his material.
+In February 1994, Abraham advocated for Astudillo to leave Selena y Los Dinos to focus on his solo career.
 Despite claims mentioned in the Del Rio News-Herald about relying on Selena's fame, Astudillo felt proud of his journey with her, asserting his ability to stand on his own merit as a solo artist.
 Maldonado remarked that witnessing Astudillo's departure from Selena y Los Dinos was difficult, as their onstage chemistry and mutual support had become integral to their performances.
-Astudillo separated from Oxygeno and embarked on conceptualizing a distinctive moniker for his new band which included Jesse Jesus Ybarra on guitar, who formerly was the guitarist for Selena y Los Dinos in the 1980s, Danny Hernandez and Mike Hererra on keyboards, Sernando Orosco on bass, and Ricky Landeros on drums.
+Astudillo separated from Oxygeno and embarked on a new name for his band.
+Former Los Dinos member Jesse Jesus Ybarra joined Astudillo as his guitarist, while Danny Hernandez and Mike Hererra joined as keyboardist, Sernando Orosco joined as his bassist, and Ricky Landeros joined the group as its drummer.